-- Member will be provided with a facility to attend the EGM/ AGM through VC/OAVM through the NSDL e-Voting system.
+- Member will be provided with a facility to attend the AGM through VC/OAVM through the NSDL e-Voting system.
 Members may access by following the steps mentioned above for Access to NSDL e-Voting system.
-After successful login, you can see link of "VC/OAVM link" placed under "Join meeting" menu against company name.
-You are requested to click on VC/OAVM link placed under Join General Meeting menu.
-The link for VC/OAVM will be available in Shareholder/ Member login where the EVEN of Company will be displayed.
+After successful login, you can see link of "VC/OAVM" placed under "Join meeting" menu against company name.
+You are requested to click on VC/OAVM link placed under Join Meeting menu.
+The link for VC/OAVM will be available in Shareholder/Member login where the EVEN of Company will be displayed.
 Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush. - 2.
 Members are encouraged to join the Meeting through Laptops for better experience. - 3.
 Further Members will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 4.
 Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/Video loss due to Fluctuation in their respective network.
-It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches.

-- 5. Shareholders who would like to express their views/have questions may send their questions in advance mentioning their name demat account number/folio number, email id, mobile number at (company email id).
-The same will be replied by the company suitably. - 6.
-Registration of Speaker related point needs to be added by company.
+It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 5.
+Shareholders who would like to express their views/have questions may send their questions in advance mentioning their name demat account number/folio number, email id, mobile number at cs@supremeinfra.com The same will be replied by the company suitably. - 6.
+Members seeking any information with regard to the accounts or any other matter to be placed at the AGM are requested to write to the Company latest by August 25, 2024 through email on cs@supremeinfra.com.
+Such questions shall be taken up during the meeting or replied by the Company suitably.